Austin, Minnesota: Major tornadoes

-On 20 August 1928 an F-2 sized tornado touched down on Winona Street (1st Ave).
+On Monday, August 20, 1928, an F-2 sized tornado touched down on Winona Street (1st Avenue).
 The damage ran from the southern edge of Austin High School to the Milwaukee Road railyards on the city's east side.
 St. Olaf Lutheran Church, Carnegie Library, Main Street, the spire on Austin's former courthouse, Grand Theatre (replaced in 1929 by the Paramount Theatre), Austin Utilities, Lincoln School, and several boxcars at the Milwaukee railyards were damaged or destroyed.
 Austin residents noticed debris raining out of the sky, such as straw and laundry.

-Another F-2 touched down in August 1961, at 808 18th St. SW.
-It quickly gained strength once on the ground, becoming an F-3 at 17th St. SW, where it destroyed a garage.
+Another F-2 touched down in August 1961, at 808 18th Street SW.
+It quickly gained strength once on the ground, becoming an F-3 at 17th Street SW, where it destroyed a garage.
 The twister lifted briefly, touching down in the city fairgrounds and hitting the grandstand roof, tearing off parts and damaging beams.

-In the summer of 1984 a tornado destroyed Echo Lanes Bowling Alley as it swept through southeast Austin.
+In the summer of 1984, a tornado destroyed Echo Lanes Bowling Alley as it swept through southeast Austin.
 Neighboring Bo-Dee Campers also suffered considerable damage, and Schmidt TV was destroyed.

-A tornado or straight-line winds took down massive amounts of branches and trees on 27 June 1998, uprooting smaller trees and knocking large branches across streets.
-Several side streets in northwest Austin became impassable, including 8th Ave NW (near Sumner Elementary School) and 14th St. NW (between I-90 and 8th Ave).
+A tornado or straight-line winds took down massive amounts of branches and trees on Saturday, June 27, 1998, uprooting smaller trees and knocking large branches across streets.
+Several side streets in northwest Austin became impassable, including 8th Avenue NW (near Sumner Elementary School) and 14th Street NW (between I-90 and 8th Avenue).
 The event caused disruption in Sunday church services the next morning, and many congregations organized cleanup activities instead of regularly scheduled events.

-A tornado touched down in Glenville on 1 May 2001, gaining strength before it turned into a F-3 headed for Austin.
+A tornado touched down in Glenville on May 1, 2001, gaining strength before it turned into a F-3 headed for Austin.
 The twister dissipated shortly after hitting town, but did notable damage in both cities.